raelshark/Escaldrs-js/README.md

 # lddrs.js
-Vertical Implementation of Rails (possibly just created to ensure it exists)
+The REAL vertical Implementation of Rails (possibly just created to ensure it exists)

+Ignore the original projext.
+It is not being propely maintained.